|

 All these approximations control how the PoreXpert unit cell represents your porous material.
 The appropriate level of approximation will depend on the smoothness of the surface viewed by electron microscopy (e.g. whether or not polished) and the nature of the material itself.
 The approximations relate to dimensions of the PoreXpert unit cell, not to the dimensions of your material - so you must judge how to map one onto the other.
 The following diagram helps to explain them further.

 In order to make calculations tractable, the features within a PoreXpert unit cell are set on a Cartesian grid which is equally spaced on each Cartesian (x,y and z) direction.
 No pores can overlap, so the spacing between pores, i.e. the pore row spacing, is always larger than the largest pore that you model.
-In this example, the largest pore modelled is 2.37 μm.
-Once the unit cell is generated, the pore row spacing is shown by the small scale bar at the bottom left of the unit cell, and in this case we will find that it is 3.42 μm.
+In this example, the largest pore modelled is 89.14 μm, Figure CP 2.
 So to choose the appropriate approximation, look at your electron micrograph, and map the pore row spacing onto it.
 Then ask yourself how far you are looking into the interior of the sample relative to that pore row spacing.
 The default is that you can see the surface throats (which are always visible), and the surface-connected pores behind them.
-Clearly when first choosing the approximation level, you have not yet generated a unit cell, so the choice is iterative - first use the default, generate the unit cell as exemplified below, look at the pore row spacing, and then reconsider whether the default approximation is the correct one.
+Clearly when first choosing the approximation level, you have not yet generated a unit cell, so the choice is iterative - first use the default, generate the unit cell as exemplified below in Figure CP 16, look at the pore row spacing, and then reconsider whether the default approximation is the correct one.

 The standard porosity is that based on pycnometry, or the porosity judged by mercury porosimetry, so is based on the entire accessible, or open, porosity.
 However, channel porosity is based on just the top surface of the unit cell.
 Normally, however, that is an unrepresentatively small part of the unit cell, especially for smaller unit cells such as the default 15 x 15 x15 array.
 So the channel porosity is calculated as an average over more than just the surface layer.
 The default is the top 9 layers.
 It is important to consider whether 9 layers gives a representation of the porosity of the whole unit cell.
 If, for example, a horizontally banded structure type is being used on a 15 x 15 x 15 grid, then 9 layers would not give a representative sampling of the whole structure.
 However, for the default vertically banded structure, 9 layers from 15 is a reasonable representation, as the layers do not fundamentally vary in the -z direction.
 The number of layers can be varied up to the maximum number of layers within the unit cell, but for visualisation purposes, it must be the square of an integer - i.e. 1, 4 9, 16 or 25, as will be explained.